unparalleled-js/docs-1/connectors/mssql/introduction.md

 SQL Server connector has triggers for both new and updated rows.
 For the trigger to work, both **Unique key** and **Sort column** must be configured.

 A table must satisfy some constraints to be used in a trigger.
 The following sections contain more information about specific constraints.
+[Read our best practices to find out how you can prepare your table for use with Workato](#Preparing-a-table-for-use-in-Workato)

 ### Unique keys
 In all triggers and some actions, this is a required input.
 Values from this selected column are used to uniquely identify rows in the selected table.
 As such, the values in the selected column must be unique.
 Typically, this column is the **primary key** of the table (e.g. `ID`).